 Use a spoon to scoop these milk solids from the top of the butter, and you will be left with pure, clear butter.
 (Keep in mind that you will lose 1/4 – 1/3 of your butter to the discarded milk solids.
 So, when clarifing butter for a recipe, be sure to start with more unclarified butter than the amount of clarified butter you will need.)

-The clarified butter will keep in an airtight container in your refrigerator, just like regular butter.
+Clarified butter and ghee will keep in an airtight container in your refrigerator, just like regular butter.
 And, you can use the milk solids that you removed to flavor pasta, rice, or popcorn.

 Our Besan Ladoo recipe